 My involvement with PDWRA started in 2017 as a first-time adopter.
-We were willing to take on a pair of pugs, who turned out to be the beautiful, 7 ½ year-old litter sisters, Millie & Tasmin (Taz).
+We were willing to take on a pair of pugs, who turned out to be the beautiful, 7 ½ year-old litter sisters, Tasmin (Taz) & Millie.

-Having taken a serious break from my career managing international recruitment for a global tech company, made it possible to devote the time needed for them, and due to this, along with the following volunteering developments, I never returned to it!
+Having taken a serious break from my career managing international recruitment programs for a global tech company, it made it possible for me to devote the time needed for our new additions, and due to this, along with the following volunteering developments, I never returned to my career!

-The following year, I was approached by the trustees and asked if I would join the core team as a Voluntary Area Coordinator (VAC) for the busy, South region.
+The following year, I was approached by the trustees and asked if I would join the core team as a Voluntary Area Coordinator (VAC) for the busiest, South region.
 It was full-on, learning on the go, in practical, policy and process terms, as well as accelerating my understanding about this most special breed.
-Before I knew it, I had matched and rehomed 50 gorgeous pugs and another volunteer was brought onboard to help.
+Before I knew it, I had matched and rehomed 50 gorgeous pugs and another volunteer, Natalie, was brought onboard to help me.

-I oversaw every step of the often emotional and difficult journey for those handing over their pugs, managing the enthusiastic waiting list of adopters until pugs were successfully matched to them, also providing advice and support to foster carers across the 10 counties particularly over pug health matters.
-Organising volunteer transport generally at short-notice, I soon became an expert about motorway service station locations and using the AA route planner!
+I oversaw every step of the often emotional and difficult journey for those handing over their pugs, managing the enthusiastic waiting list of adopters until pugs were successfully matched to them, also providing advice and support to foster carers across the 10 counties particularly over pug health and welfare matters.
+Also, organising volunteer transport generally at short-notice, I soon became an expert at using the AA route planner and the very important motorway service station locations, one of which we collected our precious girls from!

-I have also fostered short-term, as Millie doesn’t generally welcome new pugs to our home!
-However, we ‘failed’ in that twice, by adopting 2 pairs of boys, Percy and Benny in 2020 then Bob and Frank after we lost Percy to lymphoma.
+We were asked to foster short-term on a few urgent occasions, for bonded-pairs as there are generally fewer homes able to accommodate two, also Millie doesn’t generally welcome new pugs to our home!
+However, we overcame that, and ‘failed’ as fosterers twice, by adopting 2 pairs of boys, Percy and Benny in 2020 (above) then Bob and Frank (below) 2 years later, after we sadly lost Percy to lymphoma.

 Whether adoptees or foster pugs, they were all overweight when they arrived, 2 of the boys were obese, so weight-loss management became a familiar experience too.
 We learn so much from what this exceptional breed throws at us!

-After a break when I knew I couldn’t continue what was a near full-time commitment as a VAC, I was asked if I’d consider returning to help a few others with PDWRA’s Social Media.
-I’ve managed it since mostly on my own, for 4 years, 7 days/week, gathering and producing content relating to the charity’s work and achievements, as well as covering only a sample of the many heart-warming pug rescue and adoption stories that our followers and supporters enjoy so much.
+After the break as a VAC, I was asked if I’d consider returning to help a few others with PDWRA’s Social Media, most importantly Facebook which I’ve managed it since, mostly on my own, for 4 years.
+It’s a 7 day/week commitment, gathering and producing content relating to the charity’s work and achievements, as well as covering only a sample of the many heart-warming pug rescue and adoption stories that our followers and supporters enjoy to hear about, so much.

-I have also served as a Trustee (2021 – 2022), on top of these daily operational roles, having to step back later to re-balance my volunteering workload and my home-life with our expanded and ageing grumble.
+I was also invited to serve as a Trustee (2021 – 2022), on top of these daily operational roles, though I had to step back after a year to re-balance my volunteering workload against my home-life especially due to our expanded and ageing grumble.

-My husband, Ian, also volunteers whenever needed, as a regular transporter at the weekends, so meets many other wonderful volunteers and adopters across the country.
-Often I do too when our home is a handover point, so I get to meet the newer pugs too!
+My husband, Ian, also volunteers whenever needed, as a regular Transporter at the weekends, so he meets many other wonderful volunteers and adopters across the country.
+Often I do too when our home near to the infamous M25 is a handover point, so I get to meet a fair number of the newer pugs on their journeys, which I also follow their progress and adventures for our published success stories.

-It’s been long hours, juggling plates and learning new skills, but so worthwhile, for all the pugs that desperately need us!
+It’s meant long hours, juggling plates and learning never stops, but has been so worthwhile and satisfying, for all the pugs that desperately need us!

 For latest vacancy information for specific volunteer roles, please go to: